kailichou/beautifulsoup_51job_project/README.md

-# Project: Data Analyst Job Market in China based on listings at 51job
+# Project: Data Analyst Job Market in China
+## Scraped data from job listings at https://www.51job.com

 Web scrapping 51job.com with BeautifulSoup, it is a popular job hunting website in China.
 It would be interesting to take a look at the current job market for data analysts/data engineers since it is claimed that these are the sexiest job in 21st century and the most sought-after positions in America.
 Is it the case in China?
 After gathering data, it's time to play round with it.